Tribute to an Old Blind Woman

 Tribute to a Blind Woman

 What fascinated us was Miss Muggie's phenomenal insight, seemingly supplementing her physical sight.

-We were primary school children, and now as an aging woman, precious memories of this blind woman still surface on days when I feel the need to remember the heroes of my personal faith.
-In this tribute to her, the intention is to spread the nurture she shared and to make the reader aware of some personal features we may see better with our eyes closed.
+We were primary school children, but now as an aging woman, precious memories of this blind woman still surface on days when I recall the heroes of my personal faith.
+In this tribute to her, the intention is to make the reader aware of some personal features we may see better with our eyes closed.

 According to Dr. Karl L Weunsch, the compensation blind people experience is perceptual, not sensory.
 It comes with learning and practice, as he further explains it in the quote below.